 We all have it—that ever-present voice in our head.
-Day in and day out, it clatters away encouraging us to second-guess ourselves, indulge in our ego or make judgments about the world around us.
-Now when I say “voice” I’m not actually referring to external voices.
+Day in and day out, it clatters away, encouraging us to second-guess ourselves, indulge in our ego, or make judgments about the world around us.
+Now when I say “voice,” I’m not actually referring to external voices.
 The voice I’m talking about serves as our inner narrator and, without properly training the mind on how to rein it in, it can be left to run free and ultimately overrun our lives.

-When it comes to topics of anxiety, incessant worry, fear or addiction, this is where our inner voice can unfortunately run rampant.
+When it comes to substance use, this is where our inner voice can, unfortunately, run rampant.
 The reason being is that this voice is designed to protect us.
-When we are faced with potential danger, either physical or emotional, our response system goes into flight-or-fight mode and warns us to abandon ship in order to prevent ourselves from experiencing any pain.
-It’s these moments when ruminating thoughts can replay in our minds, urges resurface and the over-analytical mind that thrives on “what ifs” paralyzes us with fear.
+When we are faced with potential danger, either physical or emotional, our response system goes into a flight-or-fight mode.
+It warns us to abandon ship to prevent ourselves from experiencing any pain.
+It’s these moments when ruminating thoughts can replay in our minds, urges resurface, and the over-analytical mind that thrives on “what ifs” paralyzes us with fear.

 You may perform this exercise as many times a day as necessary.
 You may find that it works to end the thought after one or two attempts.
 For more ingrained urges and ideas that continue to resurface throughout the day, you may find yourself repeating it more than 50 times.
-However many times it takes, just remember to keep your focus on the end goal.
+However many times it takes, remember to keep your focus on the end goal.

 Freeing yourself from unwanted thoughts requires determination, but it’s important to know that you also don’t have to deal with the problem alone.
 While thought stopping may help pacify an overactive mind, speaking with a professional can help give you the proper guidance or treatment that’s needed to get you on that path.